Aboriginal language recording projects

 You can book an Aboriginal interpreter for a recording project.

-Contact the Aboriginal Interpreter Service business development manager on 1800 334 944 to talk about your project.
+Contact the AIS business development manager on 1800 334 944 to talk about your project.